 Peel as many garlic cloves as you want.
 This picture has a lot - we all like garlic but there is such a thing as too much garlic!

+Use a garlic press and press all the garlic into the strained yogurt mixture.
 Add the pressed shredded cucumber and mix the three ingredients well.
 Cover a refridgerate 2-24 hours before serving.
 Serve with crusty bread, veggies and crackers.

 Friday, April 2, 2010